-The Oneida Nation is a sovereign Tribe with a long and proud history of self-government.
-With homelands in central New York State, it was one of the five original nations of the Haudenosaunee (People of the Longhouse, a.k.a.
+1 The Oneida Nation is one of the five original nations of the Haudenosaunee (People of the Longhouse, a.k.a.
 Iroquois Confederacy).
 These nations, the Mohawk, Oneida, Seneca, Cayuga, and Onondaga, were joined by the Tuscarora Tribe early in the 1700s to form the Six Nations of the Haudenosaunee (Oneida Nation Brochure, Purple Book, 1991).